CedricDeVijt/CompilersProject/README.md

 1. Run the shell script by running `./test.sh`

 The shell script will run all the tests in the `tests/` directory and print the results to the console.
+The tests from project 1 are modified to be compatible with the compiler.

 ## Conclusion